 Bone dry conditions.
 Freaky weather.
-When Mother Nature tosses you a doozy, a gorgeous landscape with superior zone defense skills will have your home’s back.
+When Mother Nature tosses you a doozy, a gorgeous landscape design with superior zone defense skills will have your home’s back.

 How so?
 The trick is to pick plants that do more than look pretty.
 When strategically placed and properly maintained they’ll combat curveballs like fire, floods, and rain.

 If you live where wildfires are a possibility, you should set up “fire defense zones” that make it easier for firefighters to put out blazes.

 Zone 1: This is the area within 30 feet of your house that gives firefighters room to fight a blaze.
 Put hardscaping — flagstone, gravel, pavers — in the first 4 feet out from your house.
 Then, plant low growing and less dense foundation shrubs, like azaleas.
 Keep trees away from your house.

 During a wildfire, if this 30-foot zone has burning shrubs and trees, firefighters may decide it’s not safe to stop, and just move on.

 Zone 2: This area extends a total of 100 feet from your home, more if your property is sloped.
 In this zone, trees and shrubs should be thinned out and opened up by removing branches close to the ground.
 Zone 2 is a good place to install wide paths, which act as firebreaks.

 A manicured lawn and well-maintained yard deprive flames of fuel.

 - Clean up leaves, branches, and dead plants, which burn quickly.